peter88tom/rpa_certification_level3_work_data_management/README.md

 Implementing a `producer -> consumer` robot you have to split the robot into logical parts.
 This will help you with updating and maintaining the code easily.

-In this robot we have separated the login into three parts named `producer.py, consumer.py, and shared.py`.
+In this robot we have separated the logic into three parts named `producer.py, consumer.py, and shared.py`.
 We also updated the `robot.yaml` file to call the tasks using thier names.